Blog + News

 Baby Archie: This is BS.
 Is there a camera in here?
 There is no way the US has that kind of extra-territorial taxation powers.

 The next 10 pages of the transcript include a detailed explanation of the US Internal Revenue Code and its application in taxing people like Baby Archie.
 Loud snoring sounds are apparently heard for much of the 10 pages.

-Baby Archie: But don’t I have to pay tax in the UK because I live here?
+Baby Archie: But do I have to pay tax in the UK because if I ever live there?

 Moodys: Of course, you do.
 You will have to pay tax and report in both the US and the UK.
 That’s why we professionals charge so much.

 Baby Archie: Well, I’m not paying, and no one can make me.